tdrhq/cl-webdriver-client/README.md

 ## Utils

-There is a `:webdriver-client-utils` package which should reduce boilerplate.
+There's a `webdriver-client-utils` package which should reduce boilerplate.

+The exported definitions work with an implicit element.
+The default implicit element is the current active element.
+So, it is not neccesary to pass the element you are working with around most of the time.

 For example:

 ```lisp
 (defpackage my-test